-Credit card issuers can change conditions on short notice
+Credit card issuers can change conditions on short notice, including the minimum payment.

 Dear Credit Guy,